-The Academy has designated 120 places each year as open places, to be offered to pupils who do not qualify for a foundation place, but whose parents have chosen the Academy for the type of education it provides.
-Parents applying for an open place do so knowing that the Academy aims to provide an education based on Christian principles and, therefore, hopes that all pupils will take part in the Christian worship of the Academy and attend religious education lessons.
+The Academy has designated 120 places each year as open places, to be offered to students who do not qualify for a foundation place, but whose parent(s)/carer(s) have chosen the Academy for the type of education it provides.
+Parent(s)/carer(s) applying for an open place do so knowing that the Academy aims to provide an education based on Christian principles and, therefore, hopes that all students will take part in the Christian worship of the Academy and attend religious education lessons.

-If there are more than 120 applicants, after the admission of pupils with an Education and Health Care Plan (EHCP) where the Academy is named in the EHCP, priority for admission will be given to those children who meet the criteria set out below, in order:
+If there are more than 120 applicants, after the admission of students with an Education and Health Care Plan (EHCP) where the Academy is named in the EHCP, priority for admission will be given to those students who meet the criteria set out below, in order:

 2 A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
-This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders).
-Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by Section 12 of the Children and Families Act 2021.
+This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption 12 of the Children and Families Act 2021.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2021 is deemed to be a child arrangements order.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardians).